-No matter if you just started a company or are a part of an established company, you need to fully understand your employees and the company culture created or that you want to create.
-Sit down with employees for informal visits to understand what they want at their job and within their careers.
+No matter if you just started a company or are a part of an established company, you need to fully understand your employees and the company culture—or have a good idea of the culture that you want to create.
+Sit down with employees for informal visits to understand what they want from their job and from their careers.
 Find out what really motivates them and helps them find purpose at work.
 Through these meetings, you can build a program that caters to your employees and not a program your employees adapt to.

 Revamp company culture to incorporate recognition

-Make sure criteria of an award/recognition is clearly stated
+Make sure criteria of an award or recognition is clearly stated

 No one likes ambiguity when it comes to recognition programs.
 In fact, when employees don’t know what constitutes winning an award within your program, they are more likely to not participate or worse, become disengaged.
 Be sure that your programs are clearly understood, both the measurable and unmeasurable criteria.
 Again, the actions and behaviors you are awarding should embody the established company culture.

 A key to Maddon’s managerial tactics was how he appealed to his players values — mainly giving them more free time to spend with friends and family.
 So, whether you implement gift lists or include handwritten notes, make the recognition or award individualized to the person.

 “Easy choice.
 I’ve seen Snow White.
 I know how this plays out.”